wikimedia/design-blog/_posts/2022-06-14-egg-laying-wool-milk-pig.md

   caption="Our data informed us that the bottom toolbar and top menu usage ranking were as follows: 1.
 Contents (61.22%) 2.
 Language (17.57%) 3.
 Save (8.95%) 4.
 Find in article (5.76%) 5.
 Theme (3.03%) 6.
 Share (2.19%) 7.
 Explore (0.47%) 8.
 New tab (0.33%) 9.
 Categories (0.16%) 10.
 Edit history (0.16%) 11.
 Talk page (0.12%) 12.
 Watch (0.04%).
 Note that newer features, and features hidden in the overflow menu were clicked less often."
 %}

-**Designing for people’s preferences while keeping the experience focused challenged us, but is becoming more of an industry standard with the launch of [Material You](https://material.io/blog/announcing-material-you).** Relatedly, one of our approaches to toolbar customization was inspired by Google Chrome.
+**Designing for people’s preferences while keeping the experience focused challenged us, but is becoming more of an industry standard with the launch of [Material You](https://material.io/blog/announcing-material-you){:target="_blank" rel="nofollow"}.** Relatedly, one of our approaches to toolbar customization was inspired by Google Chrome.
 We explored the idea of adding all items to the top menu.

 {% include figure.html
   src="8-actions-destinations.webp"